 News

-The U.S. nursing shortage threatens America’s healthcare facilities.
+The healthcare staffing shortage threatens America’s healthcare facilities.

 As a healthcare staffing industry leader, MedPro plays an indispensable role in closing the gap.

-Click below to explore recent coverage of the nursing shortage, MedPro’s solutions, and more.
+Click below to explore recent coverage of the staffing shortage, MedPro’s solutions, and more.

 SIA: Fastest Growing Staffing Firms: MedPro Healthcare Staffing